 - 2 cloves garlic minced

-- 2 tablespoon white granulated sugar or cane sugar / honey
+- 2 tablespoon white granulated sugar or granulated cane sugar

 - 2 tablespoon regular soy sauce or light soy sauce